EManifold/rate-my-breed/README.md

 - Enzyme

 ## Project Status
-The project is currently complete, howevever developments could be made.
+The project is currently complete, however developments could be made.
 These include attaching a back-end and database to store the likes for each breed, and shows the number of likes per breed on a profile page for each breed with more information about that breed (e.g. affection level, country of origin - all provided in the API call).
 Also, could expand with authentication, each user signs into their own account with their breed likes and dislikes stored within that.

 ## Learn More